pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 The Apache Tika™ toolkit detects and extracts metadata and structured text content from various documents using existing parser libraries.

-Tika can extract content from a number of document formats such as HTML, XML, Microsoft Office document formats and PDFs and more.
+Tika can extract content from a number of document formats such as HTML, XML, Microsoft Office document formats, and PDFs and more.

 ### Drupal Tika Configuration